MohammedAl-Mahdawi/vue-computed-validator/README.md

 </script>
 ```

-Then in your component initialization life cycle hook that you use like `beforeMount` or `created` put the `fieldsRules` object like:
+Then in your component initialization lifecycle hook that you use like `beforeMount` or `created` put the `fieldsRules` object like:

 ```javascript
 created: function () {